charikova/ITP2_project/README.md

 Maria Charikova, Roman

 # The way it works
-Patrons can survey diffrent documents on the main page <strong>/index.html</strong> and leave requests for them.
+Patrons can survey diffrent documents on the main page and leave requests for them.
 Librarins (staff) can whether approve or refuse their requests.

 # Usage
-After installation you can simply run this website by runnign this
+After installation you can simply run this website by running this command

-     python manage.py runserver # or python3 manage.py runserver if you have python2 and python3
+     python manage.py runserver

-command in your command line

 # Patron's types
 There are types of patrons available: